 Learn to answer ‘why’ if you wish you to remain in business for the foreseeable future

-According to Avinash, the single most missing critical piece in today’s web analyticsis ‘answering why’.
+According to Avinash, the single most missing critical piece in today’s web analytics is ‘answering why’.
 Why people do what they do on your website?
 For e.g.

-Why people buy products from my website?
-Why people don’t buy products from my website?
 What should I do so that people buy products from my website?

 The answer is not ‘increase the traffic’.